bobappleyard/bwl/README.md

 It's slightly less efficient than the aforementioned, as it creates more states than are strictly necessary.
 This is because I skipped out some of the processing when parsing the regex that the above author took when building the state graph.
 That part should probably be rewritten anyway -- spaghetti is a generous description of its current status.

-I'll license it under GPLv3 or above.
-Nyah!

 API
 ---